-During the year under review, there were no subscriptions and redemptions in Alpha Quest Balanced Fund and Alpha Quest Opportunity Fund.
+During the year under review, there were no subscriptions and redemptions in Alpha Quest Balanced Fund.
+Subscriptions amounted to EUR Nil and redemptions amounted to EUR 12,439,236 in Alpha Quest Opportunity Fund.

-The Company continued to purchase Romanian restitution points and is currently one of the largest owners of these points on the Romanian market holding roughly 295 million points (having nominal value of RON 1 per point) as at 31 December 2019.
+The Company continued to purchase Romanian restitution points and is currently one of the largest owners of these points on the Romanian market holding roughly 252 million points (2019: roughly 295 million points) (having nominal value of RON 1 per point) as at 31 December 2020.